ncats/molvec/README.md

 possible.
 The code is still very raw in terms of utility.
 Check out [https://molvec.ncats.io](https://molvec.ncats.io) for a demonstration of MolVec.
-Please forward questions and/or problems to tyler.peryea@nih.gov.
+Please forward questions and/or problems to daniel.katzel@nih.gov.

 #$ How To Build